-One of the oldest pieces of continually owned family real estate in Oklahoma, the Kirkpatrick Family Farm in Yukon, OK is owned by the Kirkpatrick Family Fund and is managed for the benefit of the community, ensuring protection of the property for public use and wildlife protection for generations to come.
+One of the oldest pieces of continually owned family real estate in Oklahoma, the Mollie Spencer Farm, formerly Kirkpatrick Family Farm, in Yukon, OK is owned by the Kirkpatrick Family Fund and is managed for the benefit of the community, ensuring protection of the property for public use and wildlife protection for generations to come.

-Enjoyed by thousands annually during festivals such as the Chisolm Trail Historical Preservation Society’s Easter on the Prairie and the Chisolm Trail & Crawfish Festival, the Kirkpatrick Family Farm has played host to annual events for the past several decades.
-Located on the original Chisolm Trail, the Farm serves to educate the community on prairie living during this post-Civil War cattle drive era.
+Enjoyed by thousands annually during festivals such as the Chisholm Trail Historical Preservation Society’s Easter on the Prairie and the Chisholm Trail Festival, the Mollie Spencer Farm has played host to annual events for the past several decades.
+Located on the original Chisholm Trail, the Farm serves to educate the community on prairie living during this post-Civil War cattle drive era.
 Families have enjoyed participating in activities of the period, farm animals, food, dance, music, and demonstrations of traditional cowboy culture, such as gunfight reenactments and blacksmithing.
 The annual Iron Thistle Scottish Festival at the Farm is a unique celebration of Celtic culture, complete with music, dance, food, heavy athletic competitions, and sheepherding demonstrations.

-For more information please visit our Facebook page: facebook.com/kirkpatrickfamilyfarm
+For more information please visit our Facebook page: facebook.com/molliespencerfarm